 Health services must report:

-- all perinatal, infant and child deaths
+- all perinatal, infant, child or adolescent deaths

 - all maternal deaths and serious harm including severe acute maternal morbidity (SAMM).

 Analysing all maternal deaths, stillbirths, and child deaths